christiaanwesterbeek/ra-extensions/README.md

 # react-admin extensions

-Let's start of by saying that react-admin rocks!
+Let's start of by saying that [react-admin](https://github.com/marmelab/react-admin) rocks!
 That means the people building and supporting it are really all-in with this framework.
 I'm using it for all my clients.
 Sometimes it happens that a feature or component is requested, but it isn't getting added to react-admin.
 In those cases it's often said that they won't add and it can be solved in userland.
 I respect that.

-Welcome to userland 👥!
+Welcome to userland, but organised! 👨‍💻👩‍💻

 This repo is here to provide an additional set of components, hooks, action, etc that are not added (yet) to react-admin itself.